Highlands Ranch Garden Club Guidelines

 The main purpose of the club is to learn how to garden in the Colorado climate from gardening experts and to mutually share gardening tips between members while having fun, fun, fun!

-The clubs name is the Highlands Ranch Garden Club.
+The club’s name is the Highlands Ranch Garden Club.
 The home location for meetings is the Highlands Ranch Library.
-Afternoon meetings are held at the library or other locations such as the Denver Botanical Gardens, other gardening centers, etc. as planned by the program chairperson.
+Afternoon meetings are held at the library or other locations as planned by the program chairperson.

 1. Club membership is open to all, especially those who want to gain knowledge and skills for successful gardening in Colorado.